Connecticut State Community College Norwalk: Campus

 The college is located on a 30 acre campus on Richards Avenue in West Norwalk, north of U.S. Route 1 and Interstate 95.
 The campus has two 140000 sqft buildings, one on each side of the street.
 Classes are offered in both buildings.

 East Campus

 The "East Campus" building contains general classrooms, the library, nursing and computer laboratories, the language lab, art classrooms, administrative and faculty offices, the 298-seat PepsiCo Theater, a broadcast television studio, the Child Development Laboratory School, an art gallery, and the college bookstore.

 West Campus

 The "West Campus" building houses the William H. Schwab Center for Information Technology, science labs, general classrooms, the Culinary Arts Laboratory, dining room, engineering technology labs, faculty offices, academic center, Developmental Studies Center, gymnasium, fitness center, and cafeteria.

 Satellite Campus

-A satellite campus is located at the Rippowam Center in Stamford, and some classes are offered on-line.
+A satellite campus is located at the Rippowam Center in Stamford, and some classes are offered online.
 The college has a satellite Nursing Program at Gateway Community College in New Haven.